-UN committee votes to list ancient Jericho as a World Heritage Site in Palestine
+UN committee votes to list ruins of ancient Jericho as a World Heritage Site in Palestine

-RIYADH, Saudi Arabia (AP) — A U.N. conference voted Sunday to list the ancient West Bank city of Jericho as a World Heritage Site in Palestine, a decision likely to anger Israel, which controls the territory and does not recognize a Palestinian state.
+RIYADH, Saudi Arabia (AP) — A U.N. conference voted Sunday to list ruins of the ancient West Bank city of Jericho as a World Heritage Site in Palestine, a decision likely to anger Israel, which controls the territory and does not recognize a Palestinian state.

 The decision was taken at a meeting of the U.N.
 World Heritage Committee in Riyadh, Saudi Arabia, under the auspices of the U.N.
 Educational, Scientific and Cultural Organization, UNESCO.